mental-health-org/mental_health_be/docs/questions_endpoint.md

 ## Post a Question

-Adds a new question to the list
+Add a new question to the list

 `/questions/`